 Why does my first direct transfer take seven business days?

 The first payout for every new Stripe account is made 7 business days after the first successful payment is received.
 This requirement allows Stripe to mitigate some of the risks inherent in providing credit services and cannot be waived.
-All subsequent transfers will be disbursed within two business days after your first transfer.
+All subsequent transfers will be disbursed within 5-7 business days after your first transfer.

 What will my customers see when I turn on direct transfer?